Tap-Payments/TapSamsungPayKit/README.md

 <a name="onready_success_callback"></a>
 ### Ready Callback

-Notifies the receiver that failed.
+Notifies the receiver is ready.
 #### Declaration

 *Kotlin:*